ARY Film Award for Best Actor in a Comic Role: History

 The Best Actor in a Comic Role category originates with the 1st ARY Film Awards ceremony since 2014.
 The Best Actor in a Comic Role is awarded by viewers voting and known as Best Actor in a Comic Role Viewers Choice but officially it is termed as Best Actor in a Comic Role.
 Since ARY Film Awards has been just started, this category has not a brief history.

 Category

 In ARY Film Awards, both performances by an actor in a Negative and Comic role, has been placed in different categories but both Male and Female actors are placed in single category, either for comic performance or for villain performance.

 Winners and nominees

 As of the first ceremony, total of two were nominated.
 This category is among fourteen Viewers Awards in ARY Film Awards.

-Date and the award ceremony shows that the 2010 is the period from 2010-2020 (10 years-decade), while the year above winners and nominees shows that the film year in which they were releases, and the figure in bracket shows the ceremony number, for example; an award ceremony is held for the films of its previous year.
+Date and the award ceremony shows that the 2010 is the period from 2010 to 2020 (10 years-decade), while the year above winners and nominees shows that the film year in which they were releases, and the figure in bracket shows the ceremony number, for example; an award ceremony is held for the films of its previous year.